fenago/spark-dev3600/DEV362/Lab_8.md

 Train the Model

 Next, we prepare the values for the parameters that are required for the Decision Tree:
-•

-categoricalFeaturesInfo: Specifies which features are categorical and how many categorical values each of those features can take.
+-categoricalFeaturesInfo: Specifies which features are categorical and how many categorical values each of those features can take.
 The first item here represents the day of the month and can take the values from zero through to 31.
 The second one represents day of the week and can take the values from one though seven.
 The carrier value can go from four to the number of distinct carriers and so on.

-•

-maxDepth: Maximum depth of a tree.
+-maxDepth: Maximum depth of a tree.

-•

-maxBins: Number of bins used when discretizing continuous features.
+-maxBins: Number of bins used when discretizing continuous features.

-•

-impurity: Impurity measure of the homogeneity of the labels at the node.
+-impurity: Impurity measure of the homogeneity of the labels at the node.

 The model is trained by making associations between the input features and the labeled output associated with those features.
 We train the model using the DecisionTree.trainClassifier